Balkans: Balkans

-The term Southeast Europe is also used for the region, with various definitions.
-Individual Balkan states can also be considered part of other regions, including Southern Europe, Eastern Europe, and Central Europe.
-Turkey, including its European territory, is generally included in Western Asia or the Middle East.
+The borders of the Balkans region are, due to a multitude of contrasting definitions, widely disputed, with no universal agreement on its components.
+By most definitions, it fully encompasses Albania, Bosnia and Herzegovina, Bulgaria, Croatia (up to the Sava and Kupa rivers), mainland Greece, Kosovo, Montenegro, North Macedonia, Northern Dobruja in Romania, Serbia (up to the Danube river) and East Thrace in Turkey.
+However, many definitions also include the remaining territories of Croatia, Romania and Serbia, as well as Slovenia (up to the Kupa river).
+Additionally, some definitions include Hungary and Moldova due to cultural and historical factors.
+The Province of Trieste in northeastern Italy, whilst by some definitions on the geographical peninsula, is generally excluded from the Balkans in a regional context.

-Note: The area figure provided by the Encyclopædia Britannica includes Romania but excludes Greece.
-If Greece is included, the total area of the Balkans would be 790,011 km2.
+The term Southeast Europe may also be applied to the region, with various interpretations, although Balkan countries may alternatively be placed in Southern, Central or Eastern Europe.
+Turkey, including East Thrace, is generally placed in West Asia or the Middle East.

 Western Balkans

 The Western Balkans is a political neologism coined to refer to Albania and the territory of the former Yugoslavia, except Slovenia, since the early 1990s.
-The region of the Western Balkans, a coinage exclusively used in Pan-European parlance, roughly corresponds to the Dinaric Alps territory.
+The region of the Western Balkans, a coinage exclusively used in pan-European parlance, roughly corresponds to the Dinaric Alps territory.

-The institutions of the European Union have generally used the term Western Balkans to mean the Balkan area that includes countries that are not members of the European Union, while others refer to the geographical aspects.
+The institutions of the EU have generally used the term Western Balkans to mean the Balkan area that includes countries that are not members of the EU, while others refer to the geographical aspects.

-Each of these countries aims to be part of the future enlargement of the European Union and reach democracy and transmission scores but, until then, they will be strongly connected with the pre-EU waiting program Central European Free Trade Agreement.
+Each of these countries aims to be part of the future enlargement of the EU and reach democracy and transmission scores but, until then, they will be strongly connected with the pre-EU waiting programme Central European Free Trade Agreement.
 Croatia, considered part of the Western Balkans, joined the EU in July 2013.